1. Catalogs

 Catalog excerpts

-USG Pixels™ Metal Ceiling Panels Design - 4
+USG Pixels™ Metal Ceiling Panels Design-4

 Design Guide Step 1: Select Image USG’s Ceilings Solutions Group will help you qualify your image or art during the design process.
 It starts with your selection of a photo, logo, or black and white art of your design. • Typically, a higher contrast image will produce better results, but not always.
-See examples that follow. • Select a photo from thinkstockphotos.com or provide your own image (logos, artwork, graphic) (300dpi minimum) (TIF, JPG and PDFs are acceptable). • For custom images (not from thinkstockphotos.com), an image release statement must be completed. • The selected image...
+See examples that follow. • Select a photo from thinkstockphotos.com or provide your own image (logos, artwork, graphic) (300dpi minimum) (TIF, JPG and PDFs are acceptable). • For custom images (not from thinkstockphotos.com), an image release statement must be completed. • The selected image will...

 Open the catalog to page 4

-USG Pixels™ Metal Ceiling Panels Design - 5
+USG Pixels™ Metal Ceiling Panels Design-5

 Design Guide Step 2: Determine Canvas Size and Panel Size • Images can be displayed on a single panel or as a mural across multiple panels. • See examples below of how the image can be spread across multiple panels. • Individual panel size options (2'x2', 2'x4', 2'x6').
 Panel Configuration: � Ceiling • Celebration • Panz (FL or SL) • Curvatura � Walls • Celebration Exterior Installation Pixels can be used on protected exterior soffits with Celebration panels and DXFEV Fineline suspension system.
 Panel sizes can be 2'x2', 2'x4' or 2'x6'.
 Acoustical backer is not recommended for e